Loop group actions on categories and Whittaker invariants: Categories over quotient stacks

 \section{Categories over quotient stacks}

 Let $X/G$ be a quotient stack, where $X$ and $G$ are both of finite type.
 We have seen (Proposition \ref{prop:ShvCat(X/G)}) that a crystal of categories over $X/G$ is the same as a module category for $\Dmod(G) \ltimes \Dmod(X)$.
-The latter espression admits an obvious generalization when $G$ and $X$ are of ind-pro-finite type, which we introduce in \ref{ssec:6.1}.
+The latter espression admits an obvious generalization when $G$ and $X$ are of ind-pro-finite type, which we introduce in Sect. \ref{ssec:6.1}.

 A category over $X/G$ is a category tensored over $X$ in a $G$-equivariant way.
 For such $\C$, we analyze the relations between (co)invariants with respect to subgroups of $G$ and (co)restrictions along maps $Y \to X$.
 In Sect. \ref{ssec:transitive-group-acts}, we specialize to the case where $G$ acts transitively on $X$.
-Then, the invariant category $\C^G$ can be understood in terms of its fiber at any point of $X$.
+Then the invariant category $\C^G$ is equivalent to the $\Stab_G(x)$-invariant category of the restriction of $\C$ to a point $x \in X$.